stazz/UtilPack/Source/UtilPack.AsyncEnumeration/README.md

 This is just like its synchronous counterpart `IEnumerable<T>` interface, except for asynchronous environment.
 One should use `EnumerateSequentiallyAsync` extension method to enumerate the items of `IAsyncEnumerable<T>`.

+# aLINQ
+This library also provides a number of methods that correspond to the ones available as LINQ methods to normal `IEnumerable<T>` interface.
+These methods accept both synchronous and asynchronous calllbacks.

 # IAsyncConcurrentEnumerable
 This interface extends `IAsyncEnumerable<T>` in order to allow concurrent enumeration of its items.
 The `IAsyncConcurrentEnumerable` may still be enumerated sequentially, but it may also be enumerated concurrently by `EnumerateConcurrentlyAsync` extension method.